 Brain research in autism has uncovered other significant differences in mental processing that lead to the unusual behaviors sometimes exhibited by individuals with autism.
 Research has found faulty brain connections and brain overgrowth in infants.
 None of these factors have a bearing on life expectancy.

 Autism is not classified a disease or an illness that directly interferes with a person's health.
 However, it is present throughout the individual's lifetime.
 Health problems associated with autism are currently under investigation.

 Some assert that autism may derive from an autoimmune problem that stems from environmental factors.
 These theories are controversial and have yet to be supported by scientific research.

 - Opioid excess theory suggests that the condition is a biochemical condition that affects the brain.
 Many individuals embrace gluten-free diets to reduce opiates in the system, although there is very limited research to support this idea.

 - Leaky gut is another theory that connects autism with immune and digestive problems.
 This theory is commonly associated with the controversial theory that autism is caused by vaccines.

 Mitochondrial Disease and Autism

 Mitochondria are cellular components that turn sugar into energy.
 Mitochondrial dysfunction interferes with proper cell functioning within various systems of the body, including the brain.
-In the Federal court case of Hannah Poling, mitochondrial disease was found the underlying condition that led to autism after she received double doses of the MMR vaccine.
-Mitochondrial disease may shorten life expectancy in some cases but it is important to note that not every case of mitochondrial dysfunction manifests as autism and not every person with autism has disease in the mitochondria.
+In the Federal court case of Hannah Poling, mitochondrial disease was found to be the underlying condition that led to autism after she received double doses of the MMR vaccine.
+It is important to note that not every case of mitochondrial dysfunction manifests as autism, and not every person with autism has disease in the mitochondria.

 Prognosis for Autism